nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.2.5 Getting an ingredient to edit: `editF` <a id="get-edit-ingredient"></a>
 Contributed by: Olivia

-Adds the information of the specified ingredient to the edit command into the command box for editing purposes.
+<br> Adds the information of the specified ingredient to the edit command into the command box for editing purposes.

 <br>  The image below is what Wishful Shrinking looks like after you have gotten an ingredient in the Fridge to
  edit